Compare Loan Rates Now

 Buying a home?

-Rates have actually risen by 0.2-0.3 percentage points in recent weeks due to geopolitical tensions and Germany's new Sondervermogen infrastructure fund pushing up bond yields.
-Waiting for lower rates may backfire.
-Instead, maximize your down payment (a higher equity ratio gets you a better rate) and compare offers from multiple lenders.
-For a detailed breakdown of Nebenkosten, SCHUFA requirements, and step-by-step guidance, see our complete mortgage guide for Germany 2026.
+Mortgage rates edged up after the June ECB hike, helped along by geopolitical tensions and Germany's 500 billion euro special infrastructure fund (Sondervermögen) lifting bond yields.
+Waiting for lower rates is likely to backfire.
+Instead, maximize your down payment, since a higher equity ratio earns you a better rate, and compare offers from multiple lenders.
+For a breakdown of closing costs (Nebenkosten), SCHUFA requirements, and step-by-step guidance, see our complete mortgage guide for Germany 2026.

 Refinancing an existing mortgage?

-If your fixed-rate period expires within the next 1-2 years, look into forward loans (Forwarddarlehen) now.
-A forward loan lets you lock in today's rates for future use, typically at a surcharge of 0.1-0.3% per year of advance.
-Given the uncertain direction of rates, this can provide valuable predictability.
+If your fixed-rate period expires within the next 1-2 years, look into a forward loan (Forwarddarlehen) now.
+It lets you lock in today's rates for future use, usually at a surcharge of 0.1-0.3% per year of advance.
+With the ECB tightening and the rate direction uncertain, that predictability is worth more than it was a few months ago.

 Example: 300,000 euro mortgage